CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

    - For win10
      - Download and install latest "python" (3.11?) from https://www.python.org/downloads/
      - Download and install "VSCode" from https://code.visualstudio.com/download
-     - Download and install "Visual Studio (Community)" **and ensure you add "visual studio desktop development with c++"** from https://visualstudio.microsoft.com/downloads/
+     - Download and install "Visual Studio Build Tools 2019" from https://visualstudio.microsoft.com/vs/older-downloads/ **and ensure you select add "Desktop development with C++"**
      - Install CUDA from Nvidia (if you are using Nvidia GPU)
      - Follow this regarding the system variables and the files you need to download/copy to the otehr library
        - https://medium.com/geekculture/install-cuda-and-cudnn-on-windows-linux-52d1501a8805#3e72